 - sign up to volunteer with JAC

-- contact us with media inquiries, for assistance planning and promoting events related to JAC’s work, if you’re seeking support for incarcerated artists, or simply for more information about what we do
+- contact us for media inquiries, assistance planning and promoting events related to JAC’s work, if you’re seeking support for incarcerated artists, or simply for more information about what we do

 - Show your support for our work!
 Become a sustaining member or make a one-time donation here.